OpenSpace/OpenSpace-Docs/content/universe/nearby-surveys/tully-galaxies/index.md

 ## Size and shape of these data

-The Tully data forms a cube, which is a cutoff based on the completeness of these data.
+The Tully data forms a cube, which is a cutoff based on the {term}`completeness` of these data.
 Beyond this, data from these sources are not as reliable, so effort is made to show a complete picture, albeit limited by observations (for example, we cannot see dwarf galaxies much beyond the Local Group).

 The size of the cube is roughly 700 million light years on a side, or about 1 billion light years on the diagonal.